swedenconnect/technical-framework/ELN-0612 - BankID Profile for the Swedish eID Framework.md

 The table [below](#attribute-transformation) contains attribute transformation mappings between attributes from a `Collect`-method response as described in section 12.8 of \[[BankID_Spec](#bankid_spec)\] and attributes defined within the Swedish eID Framework as defined in \[[EidAttributes](#eid-attributes)\].

 An Identity Provider should not necessarily release all transformed attributes received from the BankID-server to the Service Provider.
-See further section XXX, "Attribute Release".
+See further section [5.1](#attribute-release-rules), "[Attribute Release Rules](#attribute-release-rules)".

 <a name="attribute-transformation"></a>
 ### 2.1.
 Attribute Transformation